-CMAP, MPC, COGs and partners should host peer networking events for municipal staff to share experiences, develop solutions, and promote regional and sub-regional best practices.
-Within the region, many peer groups of public sector employees meet regularly in a relatively informal format to discuss challenges, needs, and subregional priorities.
-Commonly these groups are informal, formed around job title (e.g. village managers, economic development staff, or public works officials), draw participants from nearby municipalities, and convene on a regular basis over breakfast or lunch.
-These meetings are a forum to share successful strategies, build comradery, and strengthen relationships that lead to municipal partnerships.
-These events could be aimed at job title, such as MARC's Managers' Roundtable Luncheons, or bring groups together that are dealing with common challenges, such as DVRPC's Strategies for Older Suburbs Roundtable Series.36
+CMAP, MPC, COGs, and partners should host peer networking events for municipal staff to share experiences, develop solutions, and promote regional and subregional best practices.
+Within the region, many peer groups of public sector employees meet regularly to discuss challenges, needs, and subregional priorities.
+Typically, these meetings are informal, coalesce around job title (e.g. village managers, economic development staff, or public works officials), draw participants from nearby municipalities, and convene on a regular basis over breakfast or lunch.
+These meetings provide opportunities to share successful strategies, build comradery, and strengthen relationships that lead to municipal partnerships.
+These events could be aimed at job title, such as MARC's Managers' Roundtable Luncheons, or bring groups together that are dealing with common challenges, such as DVRPC's Strategies for Older Suburbs Roundtable Series.37